serjepatoff/CSVPrimeFinder/README.md

 There are also csv files there.

-* Before actual processing I've implemented error pre–checks, like input files existence and readability, output file writability.
+* Before actual processing I've implemented error pre–checks, like input files existence and readability, output file writability, output filename containment in inputs.
 Checks are chained with short variant of ternary operator, ?:, to find first fail if it exist.

-* Naive algorithm, like eratosphene sieve on small 32 or 64-bit integers, seemed too boring for me to employ.
+* Naive algorithm, like Eratosphene sieve on small 32 or 64-bit integers, seemed too boring for me to use.
 Complicated ones are definitely not a matter of one hour.
 So, to be able to process arbitrary-length numbers, I've picked an industry-standard GMP lib.